aryanmiriyala/MakeUC-DreamScape/README.md

 ## 👥 Team

-Built with ❤️ for UCMake Hackathon
+Built with ❤️ for MakeUC Hackathon

 ---